deepakg96/Modern-Networking-Protocols/README.md

 # Modern-Networking-Protocols
-Implementing three reliable data transport protocols: Alternating-Bit (ABT), Go- Back-N (GBN), and Selective-Repeat (SR) in a simulated environment
+Implementation of three reliable data transport protocols: Alternating-Bit (ABT), Go- Back-N (GBN), and Selective-Repeat (SR) in a simulated environment.